For events

 Where it goes instead

-They leave the booth — and the conversation moves.
+They leave the booth —

 Conference hallway conversation